-Individual attention is a key component to the Onondaga EMC experience.
-Classes are kept to a manageable size to allow extensive hands-on training.
+The OCC Electronic Media Communications A.A.S. program prepares you for a career in the varied fields of electronic media communications and/or continuation at a four-year institution.
 As an EMC student, you’ll obtain the fundamental skills necessary to perform as an electronic media professional.
 Through coursework, you’ll learn to develop, design, write, produce and direct both independent and team-based programs and projects.
-Faculty work closely with students to ensure a deep understanding of the creative, intellectual and technical aspects of the production process.
+Faculty will work closely with students to ensure a deep understanding of the creative, intellectual and technical aspects of the production process.
 At the same time, you’ll receive a well-rounded education that incorporates the broader historical, ethical, and business aspects of media and its impact on both the individual and a global society.

 You may also opt to transfer to a four-year institution that offers advanced training in multi-media production and delivery.